will-ku/nyc-viz/README.md

 ![alt text](https://github.com/will-ku/nyc-viz/blob/main/public/styles/NYC%20Viz%20Home.png)

 # Background
-NYC Viz is a high level overview of the real estate sales data in New York City since 2010.
-This project uses data visualization libraries such as D3.js to provide an interactive way to consume the information.
-View the live demo [here](https://will-ku.github.io/nyc-viz/).
+NYC Viz provides a high level overview of the real estate data in New York City since 2010.
+This project uses data visualization libraries such as D3.js to offer an interactive way to consume the information.
+Try out the live demo [here](https://will-ku.github.io/nyc-viz/)!

 # Functionality & MVP
 With the NYC Viz application, users will be able to: